bdemers/generated-code-example/clients/custom-swagger-codegen/README.md

 This SDK is in EA, so all existing features are supported by Okta in a production setting.

-This version of the Okta Java SDK supports CRUD (Create, Read, Update, Delete) operations for the following resource:
+This version of the Okta Java Example SDK supports CRUD (Create, Read, Update, Delete) operations for the following resource:
 - User
 - Group
 - Group Membership Rules